 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.

-We post tags for items that highlight some nutrition information facts as well as top 8 plus gluten information along with vegetarian or vegan status.
+We have digital menu boards at food stations (connected to our menu management program) that highlight some nutrition information facts as well as top 8 allergens, gluten, pork and alcohol, along with vegetarian or vegan status.
+This same information is available on our web menus page.
 Specific requests can be confirmed in person on the spot by speaking with a manager or chef to see specific recipe or product information.

 Any questions or information requested will be handled on the spot for the guest to review for their needs.